OriolMoreno/C.A.R.L.E.S/README.md

 Requirements: Python 3 and its libraries google-cloud-speech, google-auth-oauthlib, sounddevice and soundfile.

 ### Videogame Simulation
-Finally, to show how it would have been had we been able to implement on harware, we've build a simulation videogame, in which you can play full Brisca matches against C.A.R.L.E.S.!
-In it, there's the brisca player algorithm adapted for the simulation (further detail on the [report](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/reports/RLP_SPRINT_5%20-%20Final%20Report.pdf)), and we've also added some of the Human Interaction part of the project, as C.A.R.L.E.S. speaks and grunts during the match.
+Finally, to show how it would have been had we been able to implement on harware, we've build a simulation videogame, in which you can play full Brisca matches against _C.A.R.L.E.S._!
+In it, there's the brisca player algorithm adapted for the simulation (further detail on the [report](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/reports/RLP_SPRINT_5%20-%20Final%20Report.pdf)), and we've also added some of the Human Interaction part of the project, as _C.A.R.L.E.S._ speaks and grunts during the match.

 Here's a little demo of the game, but you can download it yourself!
 See the [Downloads section](#Downloads).